microsoft/vscode-typescript-tslint-plugin/README.md

  * `tslint.suppressWhileTypeErrorsPresent` - Suppress tslint errors from being reported while other errors are present.

+ * `tslint.autoFixOnSave` - turns auto fix on save on or off. **Note:** Auto-fixing is only done when manually saving a file.
+It is not performed when the file is automatically saved based on the `files.autoSave` setting.
+Executing a manual save on an already-saved document will trigger auto-fixing.

 ## Differences with the [vscode-TSLint][vscode-tslint] extension